WebCakes/splash.js/readme.md

 ## Description
-Splash.JS is a Object Oriented style plugin.
+Splash.JS is an Object Oriented style plugin.
 This plugin takes 1 DOM element and resizes its height based on the height (and width) of the browser window.
 The plugin can also take 1-2 other elements (above and/or below) and again resize the middle element based on those 1-2 element(s)' height(s).
 It is especially useful for very large window sizes.

 Please see the [examples](examples) directory for very simplified use-cases.